MP Estate Planning UK

 Benefits of Establishing a Property Trust

 Property trusts offer a robust solution for protecting assets and reducing inheritance tax liabilities in the UK.
-By establishing a property trust, homeowners can ensure their estate is managed effectively, providing peace of mind for the future.
+With IHT thresholds frozen until at least April 2031 and care costs averaging £1,200–£1,500 per week, a property trust is one of the most cost-effective forms of protection available to homeowners.

 Protecting Assets